 We highly recommend the Fillmore Inn to anyone looking for comfort and luxury in a central location.
 However, if you have kids under 10 or pets you’ll have to stay elsewhere.
 When you see the gorgeous décor and furnishings you’ll understand why.

 The majority of hotels in Twin Falls tend to be the familiar chains that you see across America.
 You’ll find Hilton, Marriott, Best Western, and La Quinta to name a few.
-We always check reviews and availability with Tripadvisor and then we use Hotels Combined which checks all the booking sites for the best price.
+We always check reviews and availability with Hotels Combined which checks all the booking sites for the best price.

 Click here to check reviews, pricing, and availability on hotels in Twin Falls, Idaho

 Sometimes we enjoy having our own apartment so we can cook meals or do laundry and then we book with Airbnb.
 It’s also a good option if you’re on a tight budget and just want to rent a room and there are quite a few options in Twin Falls.
 If you’ve never stayed in an Airbnb you should really give it a try.

 Places to eat in Twin Falls